The 20 Best Hereditary Hyperekplexia Doctors in France

 Paris, FR

-Agusti Alentorn practices in Paris, France.
+Agusti Alentorn practices practicing medicine in Paris, France.
 Alentorn is rated as an Advanced expert by MediFind in the treatment of Hereditary Hyperekplexia.
-Their top areas of expertise are Glioma, Gliomatosis Cerebri, Stiff Person Syndrome, and Brain Tumor.
+They are also highly rated in 9 other conditions, according to our data.
+Their clinical expertise encompasses Glioma, Gliomatosis Cerebri, Stiff Person Syndrome, and Brain Tumor.

 Advanced in Hereditary Hyperekplexia